 Thank you for your interest in the @PUNC project.

-At Plymouth University we try to prepare our nursing students to work in the health and social care systems of the future, ensuring they have a broad base of clinical, professional, and personal skills that allows them to adapt to new situations.
+At the University of Plymouth, we try to prepare our nursing students to work in the health and social care systems of the future, ensuring they have a broad base of clinical, professional, and personal skills that allow them to adapt to new situations.
 We want our graduates to be experienced and confident in working not only face-to-face with patients but also with other disciplines and in other situations such as online.

 The aim of the @PUNC project is that our students learn to be 'digitally professional' and to take advantage of online discussions with other students, colleagues, and the public.

-Since October 2014, all first year students have been introduced to the use of Twitter and have been asked to set up their own Twitter account (it is supposed to start @PUNC…).
-Students are supposed to include a statement in their 'BIO' that they are Plymouth University Nursing students (stating 1st, 2nd, or 3rd year) and to indicate that anyone with any concerns about their behaviour can contact me, Professor Ray Jones.
+Since October 2014, all first-year students have been introduced to the use of Twitter and have been asked to set up their own Twitter account (it is supposed to start @PUNC…).
+Students are supposed to include a statement in their 'BIO' that they are University of Plymouth Nursing students (stating 1st, 2nd, or 3rd year) and to indicate that anyone with any concerns about their behaviour can contact me, Professor Ray Jones.
 Students have the choice of being anonymous on Twitter but I keep a record of their real identity.
-This also means that I should be able to identify any Twitter account that is NOT a Plymouth University nursing student (i.e. a bogus PUNC account.)
+This also means that I should be able to identify any Twitter account that is NOT a University of Plymouth nursing student (i.e. a bogus PUNC account.)

 Our students know that their discussions on Twitter are open to public view and that neither they nor the people they are 'tweeting' with should disclose too much personal information.
 We encourage our students to take an evidence-based approach to all aspect of their work and to include links to papers and reports as well as learning from the personal experiences of their contacts.